savajankovic27/docx-llm-translator/README.md

     * The `[FR]` marker is appended to signal required translation.
 4.  **Inject**: The engine calculates the character ratio of original runs and slices the new text accordingly to maintain bolding/italics.
 5.  **Rebuild**: XML trees are serialized and the directory is re-zipped into a valid Word archive.

+**Note**
+Currently, there are no LLM capabilities within the system.
+However, the plan is to implement these workflows later on in the project lifecycle.